FAQs and Useful Information

 Legal professional privilege is a very important principle that allows clients and lawyers to communicate candidly with one another.

-However, the protection is not absolute and can be taken to have been waived or lost if some precautions are not taken.
-It is not simply enough to mark a document "privileged" or "confidential".
+However, the protection is not absolute and can be taken to have been waived or lost, if necessary, precautions are not taken.
+It is not simply enough to mark a document "privileged" or "confidential" or "commercial in confidence".
 Particular care needs to be taken with email communications and text messages.

-Legal professional privilege can be claimed for communications between OGC lawyers and University employees and officers seeking legal advice on behalf of the University.
+Legal professional privilege can only be claimed for communications between OGC lawyers and externally appointed lawyers by OGC communicating with University staff seeking legal advice on behalf of the University.

 To minimise the risk of challenge, we recommend you always take these precautions:

-- These communications should NEVER be sent or copied to anyone outside the University;
+• These communications or advice should NEVER be sent or copied to anyone outside the University;

 Please contact OGC if you have any questions or concerns about legal professional privilege.